pilotmoon/popclipweb/site/kb/browsers.md

 - **Address Bar:** This column indicates if PopClip will pop-up when you single-click in the browser's address bar.

+- **Background Tab:** This column indicates whether the browser supports openening searches and URLs in a background tab by holding down the Shift key.

 - **Open In:** This column indicates whether the browser is available as a target in the